savvasha/enhanced-import-for-sportspress/readme.txt

 * Built for SportsPress by [Savvas](https://savvasha.com/)
 * Based on the original SportsPress importers by [ThemeBoy](https://www.themeboy.com/)
-* Licensed under GPL v3
+* Licensed under GPLv2 or later